CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Calculations.md

 Option 1 and 2 assign the return variable using the `=` token.
 This is probably the easiest way for beginners and the only way if you want to assign a variable not used in the calculation.

-Option 3 assigns the variable before the `-=` with the result of a normal substraction.
+Option 3 assigns the variable before the `-=` with the result of a normal subtraction.
 All Operators on on this page have their respective assign tokens, check the table above.

 ### Using the result otherwise